solana-foundation/developer-content/docs/core/fees.md

 incurred to use the permissionless network.
 These can be segmented into a few specific types:

-- transaction fees - fee to have validators process transactions/instructions
+- Transaction Fees - A fee to have validators process transactions/instructions
 - prioritization fees - optional fee to boost transactions processing order
 - rent - withheld balance to keep data stored on-chain